Kasrazn97/Logo_Detection/README.md

 Our final models differ both in the input data used and the training steps applied.

 1. **Yolov5s (version 1)**: trained on the raw dataset to which we added augmentations.
 We kept the 10 backbone layers frozen and fine-tuned the rest.
-Since the model results were unsatisfatory, we manually cleaned the data by removing the poorly annotated images. **TO DO: ADD TOT NUMBER OF IMAGES**
+Since the model results were unsatisfatory, we manually cleaned the data by removing the poorly annotated images.
+Around 40k images used.
 2. **Yolov5s (version 2)**: cleaned dataset with augmentations (about 20k images in total).
-Again, we trained all layers except for the backbone. **TODO: ADD NUMBER OF IMAGES PER LOGO AFTER THE CLEANING, BUT BEFORE AUGMENTATION**
+Again, we trained all layers except for the backbone.
 3. **Yolov5s (version 3)**: cleaned dataset with extra augmentation steps, for a total of around 60k images (4549 per logo).
 Only 6 last layers were trained, thus keeping 18 frozen.
 4. **Yolov5s (version 4)**: combined dataset from step 2 and step 3, with arounf 8994 images for each logo.
 Tuning all the layers except for the backbone.
 5. **Yolov5l**: combined dataset from step 2 and step 3, adding more augmentation steps.
 We ended up having 7479 images for each logo.
 Again, we trained all the layers except for the backbone.